-Approved by the North Carolina Board of Nursing and accredited by the National League for Nursing Accrediting Commission, the three-semester program involves both classroom and clinical activities.
+Approved by the North Carolina Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN), the three-semester program involves both classroom and clinical activities.

 3343 Peachtree Road NE, Suite 850